 Remember that you can also follow pages:

-If you check the first result, it's a page that actively posts about dogs:
+Looking at the first results, it's a page that actively posts about dogs in German:

 All you need to do is click Like and make sure you click "See First" under "IN YOUR NEWS FEED".

 That's all there is to it.

 In addition to following people and pages, don't be afraid to change the language of the interface of your Facebook, Twitter and Google Plus to expose yourself even more to the language.

 Dedicating 1 Hour Per Day to Practice with Language Partners